nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 - `Storage`: Reads data from, and writes data to the user's local storage.
 - `UI`: The UI of the application that deals with interaction with the user.
 - `Parser`: Parses user input to make sense of the command supplied by the user.
-- `Logic`: Executes the intended command of the user.
+- `Logic`: Executes the appropriate command as intended by the user.

 #### How the components interact with each other
 [Sequence diagram]